jonlpersson/ed-latimore/site/_posts/2020-08-31-ed-latimore-quotes-about-sobriety.md

 ---

-The only "negative" side effect of sobriety: You'll be alone with your thoughts and emotions for the first time.
+The only “negative” side effect of sobriety: You’ll be alone with your thoughts and emotions for the first time.
 This is more terrifying than most imagine.

 **[For more twitter quotes of mine, follow me here](https://twitter.com/EdLatimore){: target="_blank" rel="noopener noreferrer"}.**

-## Sobriety quotes from "How to know if you have a drinking problem"
+## Sobriety quotes from “How to know if you have a drinking problem”

 If you’re drinking alcohol because you lack ambition, you don’t have a drinking problem.
 It’s not alcohol abuse if you want nothing more out of life.